What is a website heatmap?

 If your attention map tells you that your visitors spend a considerable time on your pricing page and then go to your customers page, it might be worth adding a customer testimonial on your pricing page to aid your visitor's decision-making.

-How to create a heatmap?
+How to create a website heatmap?

 Learn how to create and launch a heatmap with Zoho PageSense.